Lwandle-Chauke/programming-2a-part1-new-Lwandle-Chauke/README.md

 	•	Clear Data: Clear all recipe data to enter a new recipe.
 	•	Error Handling: Comprehensive error handling to ensure smooth user experience.

-How to Use
+How to Compile and Run

-	1. Clone the Repository: Clone this repository to your local machine using Git.

-git clone <repository_url>
+1. Clone the repository: git clone <repository_url>

-	2. Navigate to the Repository: Change into the directory of the cloned repository.
+2. Navigate to the repository directory: cd MyRecipeApp
-	3. Compile and Run: Compile and run the application using a C# compiler (Visual Studio).
-	4. Follow the On-Screen Instructions: Interact with the application by following the on-screen instructions to enter, view, scale, reset, or clear recipe data.
-	5. Enjoy Cooking!: Explore the features of My Recipe App and start managing your recipes effortlessly.
+3. Compile the code: csc MyRecipeApp.cs
+4. Run the application: MyRecipeApp.exe

+For more detailed instructions and information, visit the [GitHub repository](link_to_repository).